 Often rumoured to be ‘the coolest block in America’ – and for very good reason – I’d heard a lot about Abbot Kinney Boulevard.
-For this reason, it made it onto the itinerary for the last day of our long weekend in Los Angeles, having already seen Malibu
+For this reason, it made it onto the itinerary for the last day of our long weekend in Los Angeles, having already seen Malibu, Beverly Hills, and Hollywood.

 On pretty much every street you cross along Abbot Kinney Boulevard, there’s always some kind of artistic wall to take in.
 It definitely makes shopping much more fun.

 Our table at the Butcher’s Daughter was finally ready, so we went in to see what the hype was about.
 If you’re as basic as we are and enjoy overpriced juices and everything avocado, this is very much a place for you!
-The decor is absolutely beautiful inside, and it does make the venue seem as clean and fresh as the food.
+The decor is also absolutely beautiful, and it does make the venue seem as clean and fresh as the food.

-Sadly, the service we received was a little on the slow side, but it was a great dining experience nonetheless.
+Sadly, the service we received was a little on the slow side.
+Nonetheless, it was a great dining experience.

-I’d also highly recommend stopping off at Portland’s own Salt & Straw for its delicious range of ice cream choices.
-I ended up coming back to the street later that day and did not regret stopping in there one bit for the tastiest cookie dough ice cream I’ve ever had!
+I’d highly recommend stopping off at Portland’s own Salt & Straw for its delicious range of ice cream choices.
+I also ended up coming back to the street later that day.
+I must say, I didn’t regret stopping in there one bit for the tastiest cookie dough ice cream I’ve ever had!

 What are your favourite things about Abbot Kinney Boulevard?
 Let me know your tips!